This city has everything, from stunning beaches and waterfront adventures to chic shopping scenes and a diverse gastronomical spread!

 These outlets have a number of retail stores and restaurants in a pedestrian-friendly setting.

-The outlets are also a good place to take an evening stroll with the family or spend the night with friends at a local pub.
+The outlets are also an excellent place to take an evening stroll with the family or spend the night with friends at a local pub.

 The outlets also host the Urban Hive Market.

 Catch the Parade and Festivities at Long Beach Pride

 One of the popular annual happenings in the city, the Long Beach Pride celebrates the LGBTQ+ community and focuses on inclusion, diversity, and promoting a healthier society.

 The three-day colorful event features festivals, parades, and attractions open for everyone.

 It’s the third-largest Pride festival and parade in California, which started in the early 1980s.

 Long Beach Pride features music, stage entertainment, and attractions to build an atmosphere of acceptance and unity within the community.